coreos/issue-sync/README.md

-`jira-token` and `jira-secret` are OAuth access tokens which will be used to perform an OAuth connection to JIRA. `jira-consumer-key` and `jira-private-key` are the RSA key used for OAuth.
+`jira-token` and `jira-secret` are OAuth access tokens which will be used to perform an OAuth connection to JIRA. `jira-consumer-key` and `jira-private-key-path` are the RSA key used for OAuth.
 See `Authentication` for more details.

 `repo-name` is the GitHub repo from which issues will be retrieved.
 It must be in the form `owner/repo`, for example `coreos/issue-sync`.